Cyber-Security Insurance Applications are getting tougher

 Cyber-Security Budget

-Certain insurance companies now ask what your IT budget is and what portion is allocated to cyber-security.
+Certain insurance companies now ask what your IT budget is and what portion is allocated to cyber security.
 They likely use this information to confirm if you’re spending enough to protect the business.

-Research performed by organizations like Gartner show businesses spend anywhere from ~2-7% of revenue on technology each year; This includes everything from toner, cell phones, computers, servers, cloud services, internet, cyber insurance and, of course, cyber-security.
+Research performed by organizations like Gartner shows businesses spend anywhere from ~2-7% of revenue on technology each year; This includes everything from toner, cell phones, computers, servers, cloud services, internet, cyber insurance and, of course, cyber-security.
 Basically, anything related to technology falls into this budget.

 Our industry is predicted to reach $200-$300 per user per month by 2023/2024 for Managed IT Services with appropriate security services and subscriptions (e.g. Endpoint Security, Vulnerability Scanning, Penetration Testing, Updates/Patching, Phish Testing, Training, etc.).
 If you initially allocate approximately 3-4% of your revenue to your technology budget, you should have sufficient resources to implement and maintain a strong cyber-security posture.
 You can then adjust accordingly.